| +Home | Museum | Wanted | Specs | Previous | Next |

 marketplace.
 The breakdown of the prototype machine may have been viewed

-by Friden as an indication that the design was not yet ready for "prime time",
+by Friden as an indication that the Computron design was not yet ready for

-leading them to believe that anyone who acquired the design had a lot
+"prime time", leading them to believe that anyone who acquired the design

-of work to do to make it a production reality.
-One can wonder, though, if
+had a lot of work to do to make it a production reality.
+One can wonder,

-the folks from Friden may have got some ideas that were incorporated into
+though, if the folks from Friden may have got some ideas that were

 with a seven-segment digit representation.

-Recently information has surfaced that in late 1961, Friden
+Recently information has surfaced that around the time that

-submitted a request for proposal to Stanford Research Institute's Computer
+submitted an RFP (Request for Proposal) to Stanford Research Institute's

-Lab, indicating a desire for SRI to develop a prototype CRT-based display
+Computer Lab, indicating a desire for them to develop a prototype CRT-based

-Marchant Calculating Machine Co. sent a number of representatives to
+Marchant Calculating Machine Co. (later SCM) sent a number of engineering

-view the prototype, and while they were quite impressed with the machine,
+to view the Computron calculator, and while they were quite impressed with

-they weren't convinced that enough attention inside Marchant could be
+the machine, they weren't convinced that enough attention inside Marchant

 thinking that a move to electronics may make sense for Monroe, but he

-with another British company, Bell Punch, to develop an all-electronic
+collaborated with another British company, Bell Punch, to develop an

-While not a solid-state machine (it used gas-filled, cold-cathode
+While not solid-state machines (they used gas-filled, cold-cathode

 demonstrated the ability of electronics to dramatically improve the